-Here are 10 other fun facts about greyhounds you might surprise you…
+Here are 10 other fun facts about greyhounds that might surprise you…

 1. Greyhounds Don’t Like to Sit.